LuckyMcBeast/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+`.forEach` iterates through and array and does something based up contents of a given index. `.map` iterates through an array and returns something to a new array based upon the contents of an index.

 2. Explain the difference between a callback and a higher order function.

+A callback function is a function that is called by another function, where as a higher order function is a function that is defined and accessed independently.

 3. What is closure?

+Closure is accessing a variable or function on a higher level than the current scope.

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?

+We use super to connect the attributes of an extended class to the corrosponding attributes of the class that is being extended.
+Without super() the connection between the two classes attributes is not made.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.